 By drawing pictures of what you have to offer and pictures of what goods you need, or talking with hands and feet you come far.
 But the finesses and dealing with problems about the exchange rate… Awkward.

 The Phoenicians were very creative merchants.
 They started to make ingots of various metals, like gold, copper, and iron that equate the value of certain items.
 Their clients gradually accepted the ingots in exchange for their products.

-The next step was to cut the ingots into smaller pieces, print the image of the product that you can buy with them on the piece (or coin).
+The next step was to cut the ingots into smaller pieces and print the image of the product that you can buy with them on the piece (or coin).
 Slowly the system of money grew and for the Phoenician merchants, coins were easier to transport.

-Around 1500 BC Phoenician cities were very prosperous because of the trade and the productions of high qualified items, that were wanted with their clients.
+Around 1500 BC Phoenician cities were very prosperous because of the trade and the production of highly qualified items, that were wanted by their clients.

 Phoenicians, very talented people

-The Phoenicians did not only invent and introduce money or coins to this world but they were also master in making ships that roamed the Mediterranean.
+The Phoenicians did not only invent and introduce money or coins to this world but they were also masters in making ships that roamed the Mediterranean.